Police Story 2013

-Police Story 2013 (also known as Police Story: Lockdown) is a 2013 Chinese-Hong Kong action crime thriller film directed and written by Ding Sheng, and starring Jackie Chan in another reboot of the Police Story film series.
+Police Story 2013 (also known as Police Story: Lockdown) is a 2013 neo-noir action thriller film directed and written by Ding Sheng.
+A Chinese-Hong Kong co-production, it stars Jackie Chan in another reboot of the Police Story film series.
 The film is directed by Ding Sheng, who previously helmed Chan's Little Big Soldier.
 Unlike the previous Police Story films where he portrays a Hong Kong cop, Chan instead portrays a mainland Chinese officer.

 Like New Police Story, 2013 is a stand-alone installment with a darker tone than the previous installments, which were more comedic.
 It is the sixth and most recent installment of the series.

 Plot

 Detective Zhong Wen heads to Wu Bar in search of his estranged daughter, Miao Miao, who is now the girlfriend of the nightclub's owner, Wu Jiang.
 However, Zhong disapproves of Miao's relationship, which leads to an argument between the father and daughter.
 Before Zhong can make amends with Miao, he is struck in the head by an unnamed assailant, in a plot orchestrated by Wu.
 Regaining consciousness, Zhong finds himself strapped onto a chair, and his hands bound by metal wires.
 He deduces that Wu was after him all along, but cannot conclude.
 Zhong also learns that the other bar patrons, including his daughter are being held captive.

 Wu phones the local Lieutenant and demands a hefty ransom as well as an audience with prisoner Wei Xiaofu, before leaving the room Zhong is trapped in.
 Zhong breaks free of the wires and escapes from the room.
 Scouring the bar undetected, he finds Wu's secret chamber, which is predominantly filled with posters of a teenage girl and a younger Wu, who once went by the moniker "Spider" when he was a kickboxer.
 He also spots blueprints of the bar and discerns that Wu intends to bomb the entire bar should his kidnapping ploy fail.
 Through Miao, Zhong obtains a cell phone, which he uses to contact the lieutenant.

 Wu soon discovers that Zhong has fled the hostage room.
 Wu grabs Miao and threaten to dip her hand in a fish tank full of piranhas, forcing Zhong to reveal his hiding place.
 Recaptured, Zhong offers an impatient Wu his assistance in finding Wei, who has yet to arrive.
 Wu agrees and gives Zhong two options — defeat one of his henchmen in a battle and be allowed to free three hostages, or admit defeat and find Wei alone.
 Zhong relents, agreeing to fight.
 With perseverance, and somehow unbreaking his broken finger, Zhong emerges as victor.
 Zhong then convinces a reluctant Wei Xiaofu to enter the bar with him.